 Workers’ compensation provides a percentage of an injured employee’s regular earnings, pays for medical care, and may provide for job re-training and other benefits when necessary.

 In most cases, an employer can only be held liable for a workplace-related injury if the employer caused the injury through egregious negligence or malicious intent.
+Laws in states like Louisiana are different, so it is best to consult with a Terrytown Employment Law Attorney.

 However, third parties can sometimes be assigned liability or partial liability for workplace injuries, particularly if those third parties have manufactured defective tools, chemicals, or equipment that caused or contributed to the injury.